EszopiCoder/word-soap-notes/README.md

 1. Click the 'SOAP Notes' tab
 2. Click the 'Load Template' button and open a CSV file
-3. Click the 'Activate' button
+3. Click the 'Key Bind' button
 4. Start using the program!